Finding Someone's Social Security Number -- What's OK and What's Not?

 But don’t panic — just because there are services that can find someone’s Social Security number doesn’t mean that every random stranger on the internet can find yours.
 In fact, a legitimate, legal search for someone’s Social Security number can only be done in very limited cases.
 And, the person asking for the number will have to jump through some hoops before they can get it.

-When would it be OK for you to search for someone else’s Social Security number?
+When would it be OK for you to search for someone’s Social Security number?

 – If the person is part of a civil or criminal investigation, and you can prove that their Social Security number is a vital part of the case.